Before the many Google algorithmic changes, press releases were a great tool in your SEO arsenal to publicize your web content.

 You guessed it—the press, in it’s many forms: newspapers, magazines, wire services, television outlets, etc. Thus, when you use a press release service, they are releasing your business proposition to a larger world, gaining [theoretically] a massive new audience for your offerings.

 Press release services can be either free, paid-for, or any combination of the two.
 For more on the differences between free vs paid press releases, take a look at Susan Payton’s article Free vs. Paid Press Release Distribution: Which Wins?.
-You might also enjoy this list of top free and paid for release sites.
+You might also enjoy this list of the Best Press Release Websites of 2019 (Free+Paid).